Skip to content

 Антонов Федор Васильевич

 Fedor Vasilievich Antonov was a Soviet painter, muralist, graphic artist, and a textile artist.
-He studied at the Tambov Real School (later, Tambov State Free Workshops), an institution for the training of technical specialists.
-While in Tambov, he was sent to Moscow with the Komsomol where he studied at VKhUTEMAS (Higher Art and Technical Studios) from 1922 to 1929 under the noted Soviet-era realist painter, Sergei Vasilevich Gerasimov.
-Antonov graduated from VKhUTEMAS in 1929 from the textile department.
-He continued to live and work in Moscow after he completed his education.
-He also was engaged in academics and taught at the Moscow Institute of Applied and Decorative Arts.
+He studied at the Tambov Real School (later, Tambov State Free Workshops), an institution for training technical specialists.
+Antonov was sent to Moscow with the Komsomol where he studied at VKhUTEMAS (Higher Art and Technical Studios) from 1922 to 1929 under the noted Soviet-era realist painter, Sergei Vasilevich Gerasimov.
+In 1929, Antonov graduated from the textile department of VKhUTEMAS and he continued to live and work in Moscow.
+The artist also was engaged in academics and taught at MIPIDI (Moscow Institute of Applied and Decorative Arts).

-As propaganda art became integrated into Soviet society during the 1920s, Antonov came to be involved in the design of political posters.
-For Izogiz Publishing, he created numerous titles such as: “Red Army Soldier!
+During the 1920s, propaganda art became integrated into Soviet society and it was in this era that Antonov came to be involved in the design of political posters.
+For IZOGIZ Publishing, the artist created numerous war-time posters such as: “Red Army Soldier!
 Do Not give your Beloved to the Shame and Dishonor of Nazi soldiers” (1942); “Surround with Care the Children who Suffered from Fascist Barbarians!”
 (1942); "I Want to Live!"
 (1943), “Glory to Soviet Mothers!”
-(1944), "Thanks to the Red Army - the Liberator!"
+(1944), and "Thanks to the Red Army - the Liberator!"
 (1945).
+Antonov also designed posters for the TASS (Telegraph Agency of the Soviet Union) artist studio.
+Some of the titles were: "Be on your Guard!"; "A Father's order of Battle"; "Comrades!
+Let's Fulfill the Annual Plan by the Day of the Stalin Constitution!".

 In 1927, Antonov joined OST (Obshchestvo khudozhnikov-stankovistov), the Society of Easel Artists.
-When OST was terminated, he became a member of IzoBrigada (Art Brigade).
-Formed in 1931 to advance "political realism" in art, IzoBrigada was disbanded in 1932.
+When OST was disbanded, he became a member of IzoBrigada (Art Brigade) that was formed in 1931 to advance "political realism" in art.
+IzoBrigada was disbanded in 1932.
 Antonov was a member of the Union of Artists of the USSR.
 In 1975, he was bestowed the title of People's Artist of the RSFSR.

 Sources & Citations